GodsScion/Auto_job_applier_linkedIn/README.md

 # LinkedIn Auto Job Applier
 This is an web scraping bot that automates the process of job applications on LinkedIn.
-It customizes your resume based on the collected job listings information, such as job titles, description, companies, URLs etc. and answers any relevant questions and applies to the job.
+It customizes your resume based on the collected job information, such as skills required, description, about company, etc. Answers all questions and applies to the job.

 ## See it in Action
 [![Auto Job Applier demo video](https://github.com/GodsScion/Auto_job_applier_linkedIn/assets/100998531/429f7753-ebb0-499b-bc5e-5b4ee28c4f69)](https://youtu.be/vhK5Iv9iSQQ)